mhadam/snowplow.wiki-fork/setup-guide/4-setup-alternative-data-stores/dynamodb/Setting-up-Amazon-DynamoDB.md

 <a name="policy" />
 ## 2. Creating Amazon DynamoDB table

+If [[Scala Hadoop Shred]] won't find a specified table - it will try to create it with default provisioned throughput, which might be not enough.
 This step is optional, but recommended.
-If [[Scala Hadoop Shred]] won't find a specified table - it will try to create it with default provisioned throughput.

 TODO image